The uniformization of the moduli space of principally polarized abelian 6-folds: Introduction

 We close the introduction by discussing the structure of the paper.
-In Section 1 we discuss Kanev's construction, whereas in Section 2 we collect basic facts about the $E_6$ lattice and the group $W(E_6)$ that are used throughout the paper.
-After recalling the theory of degenerations of Jacobians and ordinary Prym varieties in Section 3, we complete the proof of Theorem \ref{thmmain1} in Section 4, by describing the Prym-Tyurin map in the neighborhood of maximally degenerate point of the space $\hhu$ of $E_6$-admissible covers.
-Section 5 is devoted to the birational geometry of this Hurwitz space, whereas in Section 6 we completely describe the Prym-Tyurin map $PT:\overline{\Hur} \dashrightarrow \overline{\cA}_6$ at the level of divisors.
-After proving Theorem \ref{prym6} in Section 7, we complete in Section 8 the proof of Theorem \ref{thmmain2} after a detailed study of the divisors $D_{\mathrm{azy}}$ and $D_{\mathrm{syz}}$ of azygetic and syzygetic $E_6$-covers respectively on a partial compactification $\mathcal{G}_{E_6}$ of $\Hur$.
-The ramification divisor of the Prym-Tyurin map is described in Section 9.
-Finally, in Section 10 we construct effective divisors on $\hhu$ and link the computation of the Kodaira dimension of $\cA_6$ to a version of the Slope Conjecture concerning effective divisors on $\overline{\cM}_{46}$.
+In Section \ref{sec:Kanev-construction} we discuss Kanev's construction, whereas in Section \ref{sec:e6-lattice} we collect basic facts about the $E_6$ lattice and the group $W(E_6)$ that are used throughout the paper.
+After recalling the theory of degenerations of Jacobians and ordinary Prym varieties in Section \ref{sec:degs-jacobians}, we complete the proof of Theorem \ref{thmmain1} in Section \ref{sec:degPTK}, by describing the Prym-Tyurin map in the neighborhood of a maximally degenerate point of the space $\hhu$ of $E_6$-admissible covers.
+Sections \ref{sec-Hurglobal} and \ref{sec:pos} are devoted to the birational geometry of this Hurwitz space.
+The most important result is Theorem \ref{lam} describing the Hodge class $\lambda$ on $\hhu$ in terms of boundary divisors.
+In Section \ref{secboundary} we completely describe the extended Prym-Tyurin map $PT:\hhu \dashrightarrow \overline{\cA}_6$ to the perfect cone (first Voronoi) toroidal compactification of $\cA_6$ at the level of divisors and show that only three boundary divisors of $\hhu$, namely $D_{E_6}, D_{\mathrm{syz}}$ and $D_{\mathrm{azy}}$ are not contracted by the map PT (Theorem \ref{contractions}).
+After proving Theorem \ref{prym6} in Section \ref{sec:PvPTK}, we complete in Section \ref{sec:WP} the proof of Theorem \ref{thmmain2} after a detailed study of the divisors $D_{\mathrm{azy}}$ and $D_{\mathrm{syz}}$ of azygetic and syzygetic $E_6$-covers respectively on a partial compactification $\mathcal{G}_{E_6}$ of $\Hur$.
+The ramification divisor of the Prym-Tyurin map is described in Section \ref{sec:ramif}.
+Finally, in Section \ref{sec:Petri}, we prove by degeneration a Petri type theorem on $\Hur$.

 4pt